 Abstract

-The microgreens industry has gained significant traction in recent years due to the growing consumer demand for fresh, nutrient-dense and locally produced food.
+The microgreens industry has gained significant traction in recent years due to the growing consumer demand for fresh, nutrient-dense, and locally produced food.
 Microgreens are young, small and tender cotyledonary leaf that is found in a pleasing palette of colors, textures and flavors.
 These are a new class of edible vegetables greens harvested after sprouting and used in restaurants.
 Common microgreens species are grown mainly from mustard, cabbage, radish, buckwheat, lettuce, spinach and pulses etc. Nowadays the consumption of microgreens has increased due to higher concentrations of bioactive components such as vitamins, minerals, proteins and antioxidants which are essential for human health.
 Globally, the variety of high-quality microgreens is increasing through indoor and outdoor farming at both small and large scales.
 This review synthesized the current status of microgreen business, key market drivers, production methods, health benefits and economic potential.

 Key words: Microgreens, edible vegetables, cultivation